A stunning view of Oman

 Culinary Delights

-Omani cuisine is a delightful fusion of Arabian, Indian, and East African flavors.
-Indulge in Shuwa, a slow-cooked marinated lamb dish traditionally prepared in an underground oven.
-Sample Majboos, a fragrant rice dish cooked with meat, vegetables, and aromatic spices.
-Enjoy Mishkak, grilled marinated meat skewers, often served with flavorful sauces.
-Don't miss the opportunity to savor Omani halwa, a sweet and sticky dessert flavored with rosewater and cardamom, accompanied by traditional Omani coffee served in delicate cups.
+Omani cuisine is a symphony of flavors, influenced by Arabian, Indian, and East African traditions.
+Indulge in Shuwa, a slow-cooked lamb dish marinated in spices and cooked in an underground oven, or savor Majboos, a fragrant rice dish with meat or seafood.
+Sample Mishkak, grilled skewers of marinated meat, and relish the sweetness of Omani dates, often served with Kahwa, traditional Arabic coffee infused with cardamom and rosewater.
+Don't miss the opportunity to experience a traditional Omani Halwa, a sweet and sticky dessert.

 Culinary Delights image 1